New Horizons: Telecommunications and data handling

 New Horizons recorded scientific instrument data to its solid-state memory buffer at each encounter, then transmitted the data to Earth.
 Data storage is done on two low-power solid-state recorders (one primary, one backup) holding up to 8 gigabytes each.
 Because of the extreme distance from Pluto and the Kuiper belt, only one buffer load at those encounters can be saved.
 This is because New Horizons would require approximately 16 months after leaving the vicinity of Pluto to transmit the buffer load back to Earth.
-At Pluto's distance, radio signals from the space probe back to Earth took four hours and 25 minutes to traverse 4.7 billion km of space.
+At Pluto's distance, radio signals from the space probe back to Earth took 4 hours and 25 minutes to traverse 4.7 e9km of space.

 Part of the reason for the delay between the gathering of and transmission of data is that all of the New Horizons instrumentation is body-mounted.
 In order for the cameras to record data, the entire probe must turn, and the one-degree-wide beam of the high-gain antenna was not pointing toward Earth.
 Previous spacecraft, such as the Voyager program probes, had a rotatable instrumentation platform (a "scan platform") that could take measurements from virtually any angle without losing radio contact with Earth.
 New Horizons was mechanically simplified to save weight, shorten the schedule, and improve reliability during its 15-year designed lifetime.